 User Uploaded Audio

-From 1852-1972, Locust Grove was the home of Samuel F. B. Morse, the inventor of the telegraph.
+From 1852-1872, Locust Grove was the home of Samuel F. B. Morse, the inventor of the telegraph and Morse code.
 The 180 acre property boasts a carriage house, ice house, trails, a flower and vegetable garden, and nature preserve.
-The house itself features a 15,000 furniture, decorative arts, and painting collection acquired by William and Martha Young (owners of the house after the Morse family).
-The Young's personal, professional, financial and business papers—including those of their son and daughter—are also preserved at the house, providing a glimpse into the life of a wealthy between the early 1870s-1975.
+The house itself features 15,000 pieces of furniture, decorative arts, and paintings acquired by William and Martha Young (owners of the house after the Morse family).
+The Young's personal, professional, financial and business papers—including those of their son and daughter—are also preserved at the house, providing a glimpse into the life of the wealthy family that spanned over a century.
 The house was placed on the National Register of Historic Places in 1966 and was declared a National Historic Landmark two years earlier.

 Backstory and Context

 Locust Grove Estate in the historic Hudson Valley is located on nearly 200 exquisite acres and overlooks the Hudson River.
 The history of Locust Grove dates back to the 1770s when Henry Livingston, Sr. built the first house on the estate and named it after the black locust trees on property.
 The property was passed down to his son, Henry, Jr., after Henry Sr.'s death.
 Henry, Jr. served with the 3rd New York Continental Regiment during the Revolutionary War until he became severely ill and returned home to Poughkeepsie.
 A prolific writer, the Livingston family has claimed that Henry penned the beloved Christmas poem, "Twas The Night Before Christmas."